-Some of the cheaper companies will offer tours in a group service, which in Peru is called POOL service, so be aware this will be with a group of around 10 to 15 people so the going maybe slower than a private service where it will be yourself and a guide.
+Some of the cheaper companies will offer Machu Picchu tours in a group service, which in Peru is called POOL service, so be aware this will be with a group of around 10 to 15 people so the going may be slower than a private service where it will be yourself and a guide.

 Machu Picchu is opened all year round, with October through April the official rainy season, but it can rain all year.
 The peak tourist season is July and August which is part of the dry season and you will be with thousands of other travelers and there will be long lines to enter the ruins and catch the bus.
 It is free to enter Machu Picchu on Sundays for Peruvians so the crowds are bigger on Sundays.

-Because Machu Picchu is at a lower altitude than Cusco, many people choose to arrive into Cusco and go straight to the Sacred Valley and then onto Machu Picchu.
+Because Machu Picchu is at a lower altitude than Cusco, many people choose to arrive in Cusco and go straight to the Sacred Valley and then onto Machu Picchu.
 This is a great idea as you can stay in Aguas Calientes for a night or two to acclimatize.
 This will make for a more enjoyable experience.
-The side effects of altitude can be challenging with headaches, fatigue and nausea spoiling your adventure.
-It is a good idea to avoid physical exercise, alcohol and heavy meals when you first arrive into the altitude.
+The side effects of altitude can be challenging with headaches, fatigue, and nausea spoiling your adventure.
+It is a good idea to avoid physical exercise, alcohol, and heavy meals when you first arrive at the altitude.

 On your guided tour to Machu Picchu, you will learn about the site and its very interesting history.
 Learn about the Inca´s that lived there and how it was constructed.
 Learn about why it was only inhabited for around 100 years after which it was abandoned.
 See the different sections that make up the city and discover the temples and sacred sites that are included at Machu Picchu.